The integer point transform as a complete invariant: Introduction

-\end{proof} We note that no assumption had to be made about the dimensions of $\PP$ or $\QQ$.
-Furthermore, it's important to remark that the proof shows that more is true: we may pick any algebraic numbers in the exponents of our exponentials (in equation \eqref{vanishing sum}), so in choosing $\xi^*$, there is clearly a dense set of vectors to choose from.
+To prove part~\ref{part 3 of main thm}, suppose that $\PP$ and $\QQ$ are any rational polytopes that enjoy the hypothesis $\sigma_{k\PP}(\xi^*) =\sigma_{k\QQ}(\xi^*)$.
+The positive integer dilate $k$ allows us to conclude that $k\PP$ and $k\QQ$ are both integer polytopes.
+By part~\ref{part 2 of main thm}, $\sigma_{k\PP}(\xi^*) =\sigma_{k\QQ}(\xi^*) \implies k\PP = k\QQ$, which in turn implies that $ \PP = \QQ$. \end{proof} We note that no assumption had to be made about the dimensions of $\PP$ or $\QQ$.
+Furthermore, it is important to remark that the proof shows that more is true: we may pick any algebraic numbers in the exponents of our exponentials in equation~\eqref{vanishing sum}, so in choosing $\xi^*$, there is clearly a~dense set of vectors to choose from.